Mississippi kite: Taxonomy

 The Mississippi kite was first named and described by the Scottish ornithologist Alexander Wilson in 1811, in the third volume of his American Ornithology.
 Wilson gave the kite the Latin binomial name of Falco mississippiensis: Falco means "falcon", while mississippiensis means from the Mississippi River in the United States.
-The current genus of Ictinia originated with Louis Jean Pierre Vieillot's 1816 Analyse d'une nouvelle Ornithologie Elémentaire.
+The current genus of Ictinia originated with Louis Pierre Vieillot's 1816 Analyse d'une nouvelle Ornithologie Elémentaire.
 The genus name derives from the Greek iktinos, for "kite".
 Wilson also gave the Mississippi kite its English-language common name.
 He had first observed the species in the Mississippi Territory, while the bird's long pointed wings and forked tail suggested that it was a type of kite.
 It is currently classified in the subfamily Buteoninae, tribe Buteonini.

-Description
+Physical Description

-Adults are gray with darker gray on their tail feathers and outer wings and lighter gray on their heads and inner wings.
-Kites of all ages have red eyes and red to yellow legs.
-Males and females look alike, but the males are slightly paler on the head and neck.
-Young kites have banded tails and streaked bodies.
-The bird is 12 to 15 inches (30–37 cm) beak to tail and has a wingspan averaging 3 feet (91 cm).
-Weight is from 214 to 388 grams (7.6–13.7 oz).
-The call is a high-pitched squeak, sounding similar to the noise made by a squeaky toy.
+The Mississippi kite is a medium-sized bird of prey, measuring about 12 to 16 inches (30 to 40 cm) in length, with a wingspan of approximately 3 feet (90 cm).
+Adult Mississippi kites are characterized by light grayish-blue plumage, with darker gray on the head and a pale underbelly.
+Their tail is long and deeply forked, which is an adaptation that enhances their agility in flight.
+The species also has bright red eyes, which are particularly striking and provide excellent vision for locating prey while in flight.

 Range and migration

-The summer breeding territory of the Mississippi kite is in the central and southern United States; the southern Great Plains is considered a stronghold for the species.
-Breeding territory has expanded in recent years and Mississippi kites have been regularly recorded in the southern New England states; a pair has successfully raised young as far north as Newmarket, New Hampshire.
-Another pair was observed breeding in Ohio in 2007.
-As well, the territory has expanded westwards due to shelterbelts being planted in grassland habitats.
+The summer breeding territory of the Mississippi kite is in the Central and Southern United States; the southern Great Plains is considered a stronghold for the species.
+Sightings are frequently documented across many states, including Florida, Kansas, Louisiana, Missouri, Oklahoma, Tennessee, Texas and Virginia.
+Breeding territories have seemingly expanded during the early 21st century, with the kites having been regularly recorded from Southern California to the southern reaches of New England; in 2008, a pair successfully bred and raised chicks near Newmarket, New Hampshire.
+The year prior, another pair was observed breeding in Ohio, in 2007.
+The species has also been documented as far north as Canso, Nova Scotia.
+Indeed, the species' territory has expanded west due to the creation of shelterbelts (similar to hedgerows), usually planted in grassland habitats, providing shelter and food for numerous birds.

-This species migrate to southern subtropical South America in the winter, mostly to Argentina and Brazil.
+This Mississippi kite migrates to subtropical and temperate regions of South America for the winter, mostly to northern Argentina and southern Brazil.
+They are also known from Belize, Costa Rica, El Salvador, México, and Panamá.
 Migration normally occurs in groups of 20 to 30 birds.
-However, there are exceptions; mixed flocks may occur in migration, being recorded with up to 10,000 birds in one instance at Fuerte Esperanza, Argentina.
+However, there are exceptions, as mixed flocks may occur; groups of up to 10,000 birds at one time may be observed, such as at Fuerte Esperanza, Argentina.

-Behavior and ecology
+Ecological Role

-Mississippi kites are social birds, gathering in roosts in late summer.
-They do not maintain territories.
+Mississippi kites play an important role in controlling insect populations, especially those that could become agricultural pests.
+They are considered a natural form of pest control, which can reduce the reliance on chemical pesticides in some agricultural areas.